ismaildawoodjee/Data-Engineering-Task/README.md

 #### Building the Dockerfile and Running the Container

-After fixing this bug, I went back to my Windows machine, cloned the latest repo and successfully built the Dockerfile using `docker build -t trialtask`.
+After fixing this bug, I went back to my Windows machine, cloned the latest repo and successfully built the Dockerfile using `docker build -t trialtask .`.

 ![Docker image created.
 Why is it so large?](images/why_so_large.png "Docker image created.
 Why is it so large?")